Joy is a Gift: The Illusion of Happiness

 JOY IS A GIFT?

 I was lazing around one afternoon watching television when I saw this McDonald’s commercial.
-(Watch the video above to see it) When the commercial ended by saying, “Joy is a Gift” it caught my attention.
+(Watch the video below to see it) When the commercial ended by saying, “Joy is a Gift” it caught my attention.
 As I began to contemplate this notion, the commercial followed their bold statement with the image of a happy meal box saying, “And this is the box it comes in.”

 What?!
 Joy?
 Happiness?